 Due to the uncertainty inherent in the valuation process, such estimates of fair value may differ significantly from the values that would have been obtained had a ready market for the securities existed, and the differences could be material.
 Additionally, changes in the market environment and other events that may occur over the life of the investments may cause the gains or losses ultimately realized on these investments to be different than the valuations currently assigned.
 There is no single standard for determining fair value in good faith, as fair value depends upon circumstances of each individual case.
 In general, fair value is the amount that the Company might reasonably expect to receive upon the current sale of the security in an arms-length transaction in the security's principal market.

-Refer to Note 3 for additional information regarding fair value measurements under ASC 820-10.
+Refer to Note 3 for additional information regarding fair value measurements and the Company's adoption of ASC 820.

 Interest Income Recognition